pucherot/Pi.Alert/README.md

   | -------------------- | -------------------- |

 ### Front
 There is a configurable login to prevent unauthorized use.
 The default password is "123456".
 By default, this is disabled.
-If you want to use password protection, enable it in the configuration file ~/pialert/config/pialert.conf.
+If you want to use password protection, enable it in the configuration file ~/pialert/config/pialert.conf or via pialert-cli.

 A web frontend that allows:
   - Manage the devices inventory and the characteristics